belgianGeek/BadassBoard/README.md

 The CSS code is generated with the help of the SCSS package.

 Please note that these packages need to be installed globally on your system to function properly.
-In order to do that, just type `npm i -g <package name>` or `yarn global add <package name>` in your terminal.
+In order to do that, just type `npm i -g <package name>` in your terminal.

 Like mentioned in the `package.json` file, the CSS code can be compiled with the `sass` command, and the JS code can be minified by running `node minify`.